zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 someone.”
 It means to pretend to be happy or satisf ied with something, to try to be positive about something rather than negative. “ Impromptu” (impromptu) means without any planning.
 We might also use the w ord “spontaneous.”
 Something that is “impromptu” is something that you  do that you didn’t plan to do.
 You just decided to do it suddenly.

 Roger says, “I am not going to be a wallflower just  because you can’t take a joke.”
 A “wallflower” (wallflower) is a person who is very shy, who doesn’t talk to other people, especially at a party or a large gath ering.
-“To take a joke” means to think something is funny, especially when people ar e laughing at you.
+“To take a joke” means to think something is funny, especially when people are laughing at you.
 If someone says you “can’t take a joke,” he means that you don ’t think things are funny that everyone else thinks are funny.

 Roger says, “My exuberant personality is what gets us invited to so many parties.”
 “Exuberant” (exuberant) means with a lot of enthusiasm and excitement.
 Roger is saying that it is because he is so excitin g and interesting that he and Lois get invited to so many parties.
 Lois doesn’t b elieve this at all.
 She says, “Yeah, right.”
 Notice that even though it sounds as  if she were agreeing with Roger, in fact she is disagreeing with Roger.
 We kn ow that by the way that she says this expression: “Yeah, right.”

 Lois says, “Can I at least get you to promise not t o sing?”
 Roger replies, “And disappoint my audience?
 Not a chance.”
 “To disappoi nt” someone is to make someone feel sad by not meeting their expectations – by doing something less than what people thought you would do.
 Roger says h is “audience” – that is, the people who will watch him sing and dance – would be  disappointed if he didn’t do his thing.
 That’s why he ends the dialogue by sayin g, “Not a chance,” meaning no way; there is no possibility of that happening –  in this case, of Roger not singing.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]